pawiromitchel/pawiromitchel.com/docs/ai/local-ai-with-ollama.md

 ```

 ### Github Copilot alternative
-There's this VSCode extension that you can configure to use Ollama to become your Github Copilot replacement. https://www.continue.dev/docs/setup/overview
+There's this VSCode extension that you can configure to use Ollama to become your Github Copilot replacement called [Continue](https://docs.continue.dev/how-to-use-continue#easily-understand-code-sections)

 After installing it you should be seeing a new icon in your sidebar to ask questions related to your code (give it time to index)
 ![image](https://github.com/pawiromitchel/pawiromitchel.com/assets/11035568/7665000a-7fa1-488f-a581-75672b8e780d)